 I tried to turn off the valve but it just flowed even faster, no matter which way I turned it.
 At this point the water is coming out like it was turned on full force and there was nothing I could do.
 I grabbed every towel to block the water from coming out of the bathroom but they were not working.
 I was beginning to panic I didn't know what to do.
 I tried to wake a couple of neighbors but couldn't.
 I had to get someone out to stop the water.

-While waiting for the call I started running around the house picking up things that would be destroyed by the water and unplugging all electrical cords.
+I called a plumber and they said they would have someone call me.
+While waiting for the call, I started running around the house picking up things that would be destroyed by the water and unplugging all electrical cords.
 After ten minutes they didn't call, I called them back and they said they would try to get them to call me again.
 By this time the water has taken 3 rooms.
 I decided not to wait for this plumber to call and called about 3 more plumbers until I got a definite answer that someone is on their way.
 Finally I got a hold of Cass Plumbing and he told me that he is on his way over.

 I understood that I was supposed to call AHS first, but this was an emergency.
 Common sense tells me to fix the problem before it gets worse, and before I call you, and knowing from my past experience with AHS procedures, that I would be answered by a recording and have to go through entering all of the info that was asked of me, then put on hold.

-Cass Plumbing arrived while I was talking to Pat which was around 3:30 am.
+Cass Plumbing arrived while I was talking to ** which was around 3:30 am.
 By this time the water had covered 3 bedrooms, 2 bathrooms the hallway and a living room.
 That was half of my house!
-The plumber (Steve) fixed the problem.
+The plumber (**) fixed the problem.
 He said it was an improper pony pipe toilet supply and a cone washer.
 He was also nice enough to get a professional company out right away to dry the house in order to prevent more damage from the water.

 ** gave me a dispatch number and told me to call 877-490-5688 in 2 hours for authorization.
 That sounded easy enough.
 I thought that AHS was going to do the right thing for me and not make me go through more aggravation than what the leak had caused.

 I think I flustered his robot mode and he then put me on hold to talk to someone about it.
 He got back on and I think that he was the one that told me to call the number on my card.
 At that point I don't remember if he had me talk to another person, and that person told me that, or it was him.
 Also at that point I was just getting too upset with AHS.

 At 11:00 I get a call from a plumber telling me that he is responding to a service call from AHS.
 Now I had already told AHS 2 times that I called the plumber myself due to the emergency that I had.
 I wondered why he was calling at 11:00 when my issue was 7 hours ago, and I asked him why.
 He said AHS gave him the wrong phone number to call me.

-Later that evening, as I was checking emails I noticed an email with the subject “Service Request Confirmation” sent at 7:40 am.
-(4 hours after my initial call to AHS) Stating that I can expect to hear from the Unstoppers Inc. during normal business hours.
-And when they get here they have to call ASH to get permission to fix it.
+Later that evening, as I was checking emails I noticed an email with the subject “Service Request Confirmation” sent at 7:40 am (4 hours after my initial call to AHS), stating that I can expect to hear from the Unstoppers, Inc. during normal business hours.
+And when they get here, they have to call ASH to get permission to fix it.
 UH!
 And they might not even have the part to fix it, and I would have to wait several more days!

 So then I ask what good is AHS if they would rather allow your home to be destroyed than to accommodate a client/customer when the need is clearly present in an emergency situation.
-I would like to have confidence that the company I hire, will do what they say they will in a timely manner and sometimes go the extra mile to make sure their client is happy that they chose them instead of one the other companies.
+I would like to have confidence that the company I hire will do what they say they will in a timely manner and sometimes go the extra mile to make sure their client is happy that they chose them instead of one the other companies.

 Included in this letter is: copy of email from Unstopper, copy of invoice from Cass Plumbing.
 Please send acknowledgement that fax was received to email address **.
-Also if there is anything else that you need to make this more complete and to expedite the procedure to be reimbursed call me at xxxxxxxx.
+Also if there is anything else that you need to make this more complete and to expedite the procedure to be reimbursed, call me at **.
 Please reply no later than 3 working days from date faxed to you.

 I trust that I will have your full cooperation, so I am thanking you in advance.
 Also I apologize if anything I said insulted the company.
 I was irritated, so stated my feelings as a customer so your company can learn from this and to get better reviews in the future.